rust-lang/rust/text/0000-fn-return-should-be-an-associated-type.md

 }
 ```

-The other traits are modified in an analagous fashion.
+The other traits are modified in an analogous fashion.

 [this pull request]: https://github.com/rust-lang/rust/pull/21019